Day of the Dead and other death rituals around the world – DW – 10/31/2024

 Germany: Funeral feasts and Sunday of the dead

 In Germany, as in most countries around the world, such an event would be unthinkable.
-Here, the deceased are either buried in a coffin or an urn, moving speeches are given and the mourners throw soil or flower petals into the grave as a farewell.
+Here, the deceased are either buried in a coffin or cremated, moving speeches are made and the mourners throw soil or flower petals into the grave as a farewell.

 Afterwards, people gather together for coffee and cake at a funeral reception to symbolize that life goes on.